 The Bosch POF 1200 router is a solid tool for the average DIY enthusiast, but it has a few undesirable features that make it less popular with professionals.

-The first issue is the motor.
-The Bosch router uses brushes, which are small electrical conductors that rotate the shaft.
+The first issue is the motor, it uses brushes.
+I.e. small electrical conductors rotating the shaft.
 As mentioned above, these motors are less efficient than brushless motors.

 The second issue is with the collet size.
-The largest size this router takes is 8mm, and it comes supplied with a 6mm collet.
+This router’s largest size is 8mm but is supplied with a 6mm collet.
 This size limits the types of jobs you can do with the Bosch POF 1200 AE.